 Our big achievement in 2019 was the Outamba Kilimi National Park Education Centre and Community Library opened in partnership with the National Areas Protected Authority of Sierra Leone funded by the British Ecological Society.

-The Pan Verus Project aims to create agriculture-based opportunities for the people living in and around the research area.
+The Pan Verus Project aims to research agriculture-based opportunities for the people living in and around the research area.
 By involving the people who are currently utilizing the Outamba Kilimi National Park for food, medicine, and timber, PVP hopes to understand how the demand on the park’s resources can be alleviated while not leaving the people without necessities.

 By helping to spread the word about the Outamba Kilimi National Park and encourage sustainable tourism practices, PVP hopes that the more money that tourism can bring to the area, the more people will begin to view the native wildlife as beneficial to their lives.

 Through talks and lectures, both formal and informal, PVP hopes that by spreading the word about the conservation crises in Sierra Leone, awareness can lead to positive change.
-This includes educating people about the health risks associated with eating bushmeat and zoonotic diseases, like Ebola.

 If you are interested in having a representative of the Pan Verus Project come to speak at your school, university, or zoo, please do not hesitate to contact us.